 ABSTRACT

 Pavement crack segmentation using deep learning methods can improve crack segmentation accuracy, but in many cases the training dataset is lacking or uneven, making it insufficient to train an accurate segmentation model.
 In this work, an integrated APC-GAN and AttuNet framework was proposed as an automated pavement surface crack pixel-level segmentation strategy for small training datasets.
 First, an automated pavement crack generative adversarial network (APC-GAN) was designed for the pavement cracks data as an image augmentation method, which was modified and improved from a traditional deep convolutional generative adversarial network (DCGAN).
 Then, a novel pixel level semantic segmentation structure, Attunet, was proposed by introducing the attention module into the convolutional network work structure.
 Another AttuNet-min was proposed by replacing the max pooling layer and activation function in AttuNet.
-In order to assess the performance of PC-GAN and AttuNet framework, an open-source dataset DeepCrack was used, which only contains 300 training images.
+In order to assess the performance of APC-GAN and AttuNet framework, an open-source dataset DeepCrack was used, which only contains 300 training images.
 The results show that APC-GAN could produce more clear and distinct pavement images than DCGAN and more diversity than traditional augmentation method.
 The AttuNet model with APC-GAN can reach higher accuracy in evaluation metrics than other augmentation methods.
 As for the segmentation model comparison, APC-GAN and AttuNet framework gain the highest value in recall, F1 score, mean Intersection over Union (mIoU) and mean pixel accuracy (mPA) among all models including U-Net, DeepLabv3, FCN and LRASPP, while the AttuNet-min gain the highest mean precision.

 Keywords: Crack segmentation, GAN, attention module, deep learning